 Awarded life membership of Parkinson's ACT

-The film 'Making a Mark: Art as therapy for Parkinson's' produced by Just Wright Publications, Melbourne Australia
+The film 'Making a Mark: Art as therapy for Parkinson's' produced by Just Wright Productions, Melbourne Australia

 Presented Art as a Therapy for Parkinson's at the first World Parkinson Congress, USA